 Guiding Principles

-The iterative design process has been guided by a set of principles developed by the Steering Committee.
+The iterative design process was guided by a set of principles developed by the Steering Committee.
 The final model should be transparent, equitable, and understandable to campus constituencies.
 It should provide units with flexibility, stability, and predictability they need to plan, innovate, and thrive.
 It should encourage collaboration across units while fostering excellence in teaching, research, and service across all schools and disciplines as well as allow for meaningful investments in common good priorities.

 Broad Recommendations